-- Wear long pants and long sleeves, especially if outdoors during dawn and dusk, when mosquitoes are most active. - Use insect repellent that contains DEET, picaridin, or oil of lemon eucalyptus. - Check for standing water in the area and if any is present, drain immediately. - Ask your veterinarian how you can get your horse vaccinated for West Nile.
+- Wear long pants and long sleeves, especially if outdoors during dawn and dusk, when mosquitoes are most active. - Use insect repellent that contains DEET, picaridin, or oil of lemon eucalyptus. - Check for standing water in the area and if any is present, drain immediately.

-For further information on West Nile virus, please visit www.pphd.org or call 308-487-3600 x108 or toll free 866-701-7173.
+For further information on West Nile virus, please visit www.pphd.ne.gov or call 308-487-3600 x108 or toll free 866-701-7173.
 Panhandle Public Health District is working together to improve the health, safety and quality of life for all who live, learn, work and play in the Panhandle.
 Our vision is that we are a healthier and safer Panhandle Community.